Extras For Ceremonies

 Marriage is a coming together of two lives, and a celebration of the love of two

-seed your mothers planted in your hearts many years ago.
-When you were first
+a seed your mothers planted in your hearts many years ago.
+When you were

-born, you were a bundle of diapers and tears, and your mothers lost sleep caring
+first born, you were a bundle of diapers and tears, and your mothers lost sleep

-the great lesson you can bring into your marriage.
-As you embrace one another in
+is the great lesson you can bring into your marriage.
+As you embrace one

-your love, so too do you embrace the families which have been brought together
+another in your love, so too do you embrace the families which have been

 (back to top)